 Epic vs athenahealth: an objective comparison

-For most of their existence EHR vendors, Epic Systems and athenahealth have occupied their own respective spaces in the EHR market.
+For most of their existence EHR vendors, Epic EHR and athenahealth have occupied their own respective spaces in the EHR market.
 As the third largest, EHR vendor according to Kalorama Information, Epic focuses on serving large healthcare companies whereas athenahealth has focused its efforts on offering products for the ambulatory care market.

 The disparity between the market shares of these two vendors, particularly in the acute care market, is significant.
 According to a 2017 report from KLAS Research, citing 2016 market data Epic held about one-quarter of the acute care hospital EHR market share while athenahealth only held 1.6%.
 However, a shift is occurring that will likely place these two vendors in direct competition for the same target markets.